 Income is a crucial element contributing to quality of life and is one of the strongest and most consistent predictors of health and disease.[i]
 In the United States, income is often reported as a percentage of the Federal Poverty Level (FPL), which has been defined as the amount of income providing a bare minimum of food, clothing, transportation, shelter and other necessities.
 Taking family size and age of family members into account, a household is assigned to a poverty category based on total before-tax income from all cash sources.
 In 2015 the Federal Poverty Level (FPL) for a family of 3 was $20,090 – which would be considered extremely low income in San Francisco.
 To get a true sense of the size of the “very low income” population in San Francisco it is often useful to count the number of persons living below 200% of the FPL, because many public assistance programs include individuals living at or below 185% of the FPL.[ii]
 For context, any family of three making less than $84,000 in 2015 would be considered low income in San Francisco, because of the very high cost of living.[iii]

 The American Community Survey (ACS) surveys residents on an annual basis; however, five years of aggregated data are necessary provide numbers at a census tract or neighborhood level.
-Here we are comparing data from the 2005-2009 and 2010-2014 ACS data sets.
-Between the two time periods, there were small but statistically significant increases in the proportion of residents living below 100% and 200% of the poverty level.
-Changes in the CMTL area were not significant.
-Poverty levels in the CMTL boundary are more than twice as high as rates citywide.
-Areas with the highest poverty in the CMTL include tracts, 124.01 and 125.01 which both have more than 73% of residents living below 200% of the poverty line.
+Here we are comparing data from the 2009-2013 and 2014-2018 ACS data sets.
+Between the two time periods, there were statistically significant decreases in the proportion of residents living below 100% and 200% of the poverty level in both the CMTL area and the city overall.
+In the CMTL, the percent of residents living below 100% of the poverty level decreased from 33% to 25% and the percent of residents living below 200% of the poverty level decreased from 63% to 45%.
+These levels are still twice as high as the city overall.
+Areas with the highest poverty in the CMTL include tracts, 125.01 and 125.02 which both have more than 62% of residents living below 200% of the poverty line.

 [i] Paula Braveman, Egerter Susan, Barclay Colleen.
 “Income, Wealth and Health.”
 San Francisco, CA: Robert Wood Johnson Foundation Commission to Build a Healthier America, April 2011.